RadialDevGroup/ombudsman/ATTENDANCE.md

   clients and the community is vital to Radial's success!
 But please do not send a novel each month --  no more than 15 minutes should be spent drafting this report.

-* Please account for your 20% time, any networking events or meetups where you mention the company, etc., along with other reported times in Freckle.
+* Please account for your hack time, any networking events or meetups where you mention the company, etc., along with other reported times in Freckle.

 ## Overtime and Comptime